Day Hiking Packing List: Our Favorite Gear

 Bathroom supplies

-• When allowed, dig a cat hole 6-8 inches deep and at least 200 steps away from water sources for solid waste.
+You’re responsible for disposing of waste properly, and rules can differ based on the environment or the amount of traffic a trail gets.
+When allowed, dig a cat hole 6-8 inches deep and at least 200 steps away from water sources for solid waste.
 Always pack out toilet paper.
 When cat holes aren’t allowed, use wag bags instead.

 Gallon Ziploc bags for garbage